RakipInitiative/ModelRepository/README.md

 * support Petra on supply chain models
 * Gropin
+  * finish response surface growth model
+  * decide how to proceed, either
+    * kinetic modelling for growth models OR
+    * simple implementation for other type of models?
 * test all finished models on VRE
 * involving Esther
   * source attribution (ask Esther if she finds the time for that)